gramener/gramex/gramex/apps/guide/email/README.md

         password: tlpmupxnhucitpte      # App-specific password created for Gramex guide
 ```

-In the `type:` section of `gramex.yaml` email configuration, the following types are supported:
+In the `type:` section of `gramex.yaml` email configuration, the following types
+are supported.
+You need to add your `email:` and `password:`.

 - `gmail`: Google Mail.
 To securely send apps, enable
   [2-step verification](https://support.google.com/accounts/answer/185839) and use